MarcoGorelli/polars-plugins-tutorial/docs/abs.md

 The general idea here is:

-- A Series is backed by a ChunkedArray.
-Each chunk is an Arrow Array , in which data is stored contiguously in memory.
-  So we're going to start by iterating over chunks by calling `downcast_iter`.
+- So we're going to start by iterating over chunks (check section 0) by calling `downcast_iter`.
 - For each chunk, we iterate over the elements in that array (`into_iter`)
 - Each element can either be `Some(i64)`, or `None`.
-If it's `None`, we return `None`, whereas if it's `Some(i64)`, then we take its absolute value.
+If it's `None`, we return `None`, whereas if it's `Some(i64)`, then we take its absolute value

+    !!!note

+        There's a faster way of implementing `abs`, which you'll learn about in section 7.

 - We produce a new ChunkedArray, convert it to Series, and return it.

 Let's try this out.
 Make a Python file `run.py` with the following: